readthedocs/ethicalads.io/content/pages/learning-hub/publisher-guide.md

 [page-specific keywords](https://ethical-ad-client.readthedocs.io/en/latest/#page-specific-keywords),
 can allow us to better target the ads.
 For example, we can target an ad for a DevOps related service to DevOps related content.
+Ads targeted specifically to your content can also result in higher payouts as we charge higher rates for highly targeted ads.

 ## Bringing It All Together

-Better performance and better targeting will generally result in more money for publishers like yourself.
-While most advertisers pay per impression, some pay per click which yields more money for better performance.
-Content targeted ads to more specific content can also results in higher click through rates and we charge higher rates for more targeted ads.
+Complementary placement, pleasing aesthetics, and accurate content tagging will boost your earnings with EthicalAds by helping us provide your users with high quality, relevant advertisements.
+And if you haven't already, [become a publisher today](/publishers/#inbound-form)!

 Still have questions?
 Checkout our full [Publisher Policy](../publisher-policy/) and [Publisher FAQ](../publishers/faq/).